What if I told you some of the very foods you’re already eating–some we were told are “healthy” are actually pro-inflammatory and ruining your health?

 - Coconut fats: Incorporate coconut through coconut butter, flakes, coconut milk, and fresh coconut.
 I like to add a little bit of coconut fat to my coffee for an extra boost!

 - Nuts and nut butters: Nuts can get tricky, and I’ve talked about this on the Dr. Oz show before.
 I recommend almonds, Brazil nuts, cashews, chestnuts, hazelnuts, macadamia nuts (BEST Omega-6 to Omega-3 ratio of all!), pecans, pistachios, and walnuts.
 That gives you a ton to choose from, right?
 Just remember to keep them in moderation.
 Oh, and peanuts and peanut butter are off the table.
 They’re actually a legume and are very inflammatory!

 - Oils: So what oils should you have?
 Try avocado oil, coconut oil, macadamia oil, walnut oil, and olive oil (for drizzling only!
-Don’t heat or cook–it doesn’t stay stable at high heat, and will go rancid.)
+Don’t heat or cook too high as it doesn’t stay stable at high heat.)

 - Seeds: You can sprinkle your salad with pine nuts, pumpkin, sesame, and sunflower seeds.
 They’re fabulous Paleo choices and taste great!
 They’ll give any salad some texture.